 - Pinkpau’s Guide to US College Applications, Part 2 – The Essay (Chen Chow’s blog)

 Besides essays, colleges may ask you a series of questions that you answer in a few words.
-For example, here’s a question from University of North Carolina – Chapel Hill last year: What is your theme song?
-Okay, I paraphrased the question because I can’t remember the exact question.
+For example, here’s a paraphrased question from University of North Carolina – Chapel Hill: What is your theme song?
 They may also ask for a paragraph instead of an entire essay, perhaps on an extra-curricular activity you are most proud of.
-Some colleges allow applicants to upload some of their artworks too, to get to know their applicants better.
+Some colleges, like Stanford, allow applicants to upload some of their artworks or supplemental art portfolio too, to get to know their applicants better.

 To sum up, every college has different application requirements, so be sure to check their websites.
 If you have already set up an account on your prospective college’s application platform (or Commonapp if your college does not have one), then all the application requirements should be pretty obvious in your account.